tybottorff/bottorffdocs/notes/literature_notes.md

  - high mitochondrial count fraction could also just mean that the cell is very active in cellular respiration though
  - low counts/genes could also just mean quiescent cells
  - high counts/genes could also just mean large cells
+# CXCR5<sup>+</sup> CD8 T cells: potential immunotherapy targets or drivers of immune-mediated adverse events?
+ - CXCR5<sup>+</sup> CD8 T cells are cytotoxic but also associate with B cells to effect their function (so these CD8s are similar to CD4 Tfhs)
+ - tumors express CXCR5 and produce its ligand CXCL13 to recruit B/T cells into TME (**not sure of advantage of tumor doing this**)
 # Cysteine and hydrophobic residues in CDR3 serve as distinct T cell self-reactivity indices
  - rare thymocytes survive strong self-antigen enagement and differentiate into type A precursors of CD8αα<sup>+</sup> intestinal interepithelial lymphocytes (IELs) or CD4<sup>+</sup> Tregs in thymic medulla
  - Tregs enriched with hydrophobic amino acids at positions 6 and 7 of CDR3 in TCRβ chain